open-contracting/standard-development-handbook/docs/standard/technical/deployment.rst

 1. Open its homepage on GitHub
 2. Open its releases in the sidebar
 3. Decide whether to merge pull requests
-4. View the commits since the last release (under the release’s heading) and consider any substantive changes, i.e. not simple typo or documentation updates
+4. View the commits since the last release (under the release's heading) and consider any substantive changes, i.e. not simple typo or documentation updates

 Alternately, run this Rake task to get links to pull requests and comparison URLs: